 In the beginning – evolution?

-Let’s look at an example at the very beginning – the big bang theory:
+Let’s look at an example of how the ‘Atlas of the World’ by the Readers Digest describes the big bang theory:

-This is flowery language mixed with scientific words which is the material of fiction writers that is often unfortunately presented as fact.
+This is flowery language mixed with a few scientific words and is the material of fiction writers that is often unfortunately presented as fact.

 So how does it make us feel when we read or listen to such things?